Canada unveils sustainable jobs plan to prepare workers for future green economy

 By Nia Williams

-Feb 17 (Reuters) - Canada on Friday released a long-awaited sustainable jobs plan, laying out how the federal government plans to help train workers for roles in the clean energy economy of the future as the world aims for net-zero carbon emissions by 2050.
+Feb 17 (Reuters) - Canada on Friday released a long-awaited sustainable jobs plan, laying out how the federal government plans to help train workers for roles in the coming clean energy economy as the world aims for net-zero carbon emissions by 2050.

-The plan, which will be followed by legislation later this year, involves a number of steps including setting up a sustainable jobs secretariat that will coordinate government policies and a partnership council to promote consultation with provinces, labour unions and other stakeholders.
+The plan, to be followed by legislation later this year, includes steps such as setting up a sustainable jobs secretariat to coordinate government policies and a partnership council to promote consultation with provinces, labour unions and others.

-The federal government said the clean energy opportunities emerging in oil and gas producing provinces are enormous, ranging from hydrogen to critical minerals.
-There will also be demand for sustainable jobs in conventional energy industries as Canadian oil producers aim to lower the carbon intensity of their crude, according to the document.
+The federal government said enormous clean energy opportunities are emerging in oil-producing provinces, from hydrogen to critical minerals.
+There will also be sustainable jobs in conventional energy industries as Canadian producers aim to lower the carbon intensity of their crude, according to the document.

 ((nia.williams@thomsonreuters.com; +1 403 531 1624; Reuters Messaging: nia.williams.thomsonreuters.com@reuters.net))